ramsey/uuid/docs/introduction.rst

 A universally unique identifier, or UUID, is a 128-bit unsigned integer, usually represented as a hexadecimal string split into five groups with dashes.
-The most widely-known and used types of UUIDs are defined by [RFC4122]_.
+The most widely-known and used types of UUIDs are defined by `RFC 4122`_.

 A UUID, when encoded in hexadecimal string format, looks like: